irritablekitten/wtfhappenednow-frontend/README.md

-Create-React-App that serves up data from the news api backend
+Create-React-App that serves up data from a firebase DB containing results posted from the wtfhappenednow backend, which are made into Word Clouds using Wordcloud2js and custom logic to determine size and weight.
+Sources are filtered similarly but instead of a word cloud, they are simply added to a div as links to source websites, and are updated alongside the daily trend.